Alireza-Ghavabesh/GraphQL-NestJS-API-CH_RMS/README.md

 under development...

 ## Description
-This is a Graphql API for resturant management system called (rms) for sahel resturant in my university ([chamran-university](https://scu.ac.ir/))
+This is a Graphql API for resturant management system called (rms) for sahel resturant in university ([chamran-university](https://scu.ac.ir/))

 ## Technologies used